mxndtaylor/sideloading_ansible_on_wsl/README.md

 I don't know C/C++ _very_ well, but they're not unknown to me and I'm more than happy to learn.
 I'll also see about using Rust if possible since I enjoy it, but more than likely it will introduce too much complexity.

+## first impressions

+the above example repo requires Visual Studio, I was using Clion.
+Currently looking into whether I'll be able to use Clion with some plugins or if VS Code is an option.

+I'd rather not have to deal with Visual Studio.